Returning Jesus

 Returning Jesus is the fourth studio album by British art rock band No-Man, released on the 3rd Stone records in 27 March 2001.

 History

 A collection of ambitious songs which combined classical, jazz, soul and ambient influences in an original and emotional way, the album received good reviews in Q, Uncut and Classic rock.
 Additionally, having signed to Lava/WEA, the increasing profile of Steven Wilson's work with Porcupine Tree brought the No-Man name to a new audience.

-One of the guest musicians on the album was Porcupine Tree's Colin Edwin, who played double bass.
+One of the guest musicians on the album was Porcupine Tree's Colin Edwin, who played double bass, Ian Carr, Steve Jansen, Theo Travis and Ben Castle.